 static files under the web root folder (wwwroot

-does a similar thing but it requires ISpaStaticFileProvider to be registered to resolve location of the static files.
-You need it if the static files are NOT under the default web root folderwwwroot
+does a similar thing, but it requires ISpaStaticFileProvider to be registered to resolve the location of the static files.
+You need it if the static files are NOT under the defaultwwwroot

 For simplicity, let’s host SPA from wwwroot